 Bokan, Canary Wharf

 What: Enjoy a six-course menu of culinary delights with a twinkly view over the London skyline.
-Highlights from the Christmas Eve set menu at Bokan include a hand-picked crab meat & lemongrass tartlette with peanut butter foam and gingerbread crumble; and steamed turbot with Granny Smith apple, salt-baked celeriac purée and bone broth.
+Highlights from last year's Christmas Eve set menu at Bokan include a hand-picked crab meat & lemongrass tartlette with peanut butter foam and gingerbread crumble; and steamed turbot with Granny Smith apple, salt-baked celeriac purée and bone broth.

 Where: Floor 37-39, 40 Marsh Wall, E14 9TP